459018

 Flowers Foods Free Cash Flow Margin

 Over the last eight quarters, Flowers Foods has shown mediocre cash profitability, putting it in a pinch as it gives the company limited opportunities to reinvest, pay down debt, or return capital to shareholders.
-Its free cash flow margin has averaged 4.3%, subpar for a consumer staples business.
-Flowers Foods's margin has also been flat during that time, showing the company needs to take action and improve its cash profitability.
+Its free cash flow margin has averaged 4.2%, subpar for a consumer staples business.
+However, its margin has averaged year-on-year increases of 2.2 percentage points over the last 12 months.
+Continued momentum should improve its cash flow prospects.

 Return on Invested Capital (ROIC)